 There are caveats, however -- you have to be on the home screen and your voice control language has to be set to "US English" rather than "UK English".
 To enable this, go to Settings > Language & Input > Voice Search, and select the "Language" option.
 Tap "English" and then English (US).
 Now, drop back to the home screen and utter the phrase "OK Google", and voice search will activate automatically.

-2. Place a widget on your home screen
+2. Google Nexus 5 tips and tricks - Place a widget on your home screen

 Smart phones are so packed with features that keeping on top of them can sometimes be a headache, which is why you need to gain access to your settings with as little fuss as possible.
 With Android, all you need to do is drag two fingers down from the top of the screen -- instead of seeing the notifications area, you'll see a wealth of toggles for features such as Wi-Fi, Brightness, Bluetooth and Location settings.

 4. Google Nexus 5 tips and tricks - Add widgets to your lock screen

 Widgets aren't just restricted to your home screens in Android anymore -- you can add them to your lock screen as well.
 Go to Settings > Security, and make sure Enable Widgets is ticked.
 On your lock screen, swipe from left to right and tap the "plus" icon.
 You can add widgets related to a wide range of apps, including email, Google+ and your calendar.

 5. Google Nexus 5 tips and tricks - Print a document wirelessly